backstage/backstage/plugins/auth-backend/api-report.md

   };
 };

-// Warning: (ae-missing-release-tag) "bitbucketUsernameSignInResolver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "bitbucketUserIdSignInResolver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const bitbucketUsernameSignInResolver: SignInResolver<BitbucketOAuthResult>;
+export const bitbucketUserIdSignInResolver: SignInResolver<BitbucketOAuthResult>;

-// Warning: (ae-missing-release-tag) "bitbucketUuidSignInResolver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "bitbucketUsernameSignInResolver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const bitbucketUuidSignInResolver: SignInResolver<BitbucketOAuthResult>;
+export const bitbucketUsernameSignInResolver: SignInResolver<BitbucketOAuthResult>;

 // Warning: (ae-missing-release-tag) "createBitbucketProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //